-ADVISER DATA ELEMENT: PROGRAMS Early Childhood Program For 2018-19
+ADVISER DATA ELEMENT: PROGRAMS Early Childhood Program For 2019-2020

-All districts must complete the Advanced Data Views Improving Student Education Response (ADVISER) Programs Data Element: Early Childhood Program for all children enrolled in a district or ESU center-based early childhood program.
+All districts must complete the Advanced Data Views Improving Student Education Response (ADVISER) Programs Data Element: Early Childhood Program for all children birth to kindergarten entrance age enrolled in a district or ESU center-based early childhood program.
 The lists below will assist district personnel in determining the appropriate Early Learning Setting Code to use for the early childhood program(s) operated by the district.
 It may be appropriate that more than one Early Learning Setting Code will be used within the district; however, an individual student will only be assigned one Early Learning Setting Code.